isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>

 <summary><h5>4.
-Are all companies under the same corporate group be required to apply for separate licences in order to provide licensable cybersecurity services?</h5></summary>
+Are all companies under the same corporate group required to apply for separate licences in order to provide licensable cybersecurity services?</h5></summary>

 Each business entity within the same corporate group is required to apply for a licence if each of this business entity wishes to provide any of the licensable cybersecurity services.